 All applications require that you disclose relevant issues related to criminal history, employment history, and licensure history.
 If you have had any misdemeanor or felony convictions, if you've been disciplined or discharged from a professional position, or if you've had a license suspended, denied, revoked or annulled, we need to know about it.
 If you've never had any issues in these areas, great!
 You'll just need to attest to that fact in your application.

-- You need to disclose past convictions and/or employment/licensure issues even if you have disclosed them to CDE on prior applications
+- You need to disclose past convictions and/or employment/licensure issues even if you have disclosed them to CDE on prior applications.
+This includes any deferred judgements or deferred sentences you may have received

 - Err on the side of self-disclosure, even if an issue occurred a long time ago or that was minor in nature

-- Colorado law requires that you disclose all misdemeanor and/or felony criminal convictions including those based on a plea of no contest, except for misdemeanor traffic offenses and/or traffic infractions (DUI*,careless driving, speeding, etc.)
+- Colorado law requires that you disclose all misdemeanor and/or felony criminal convictions including those based on a plea of no contest and any deferred judgements or deferred sentences, except for misdemeanor traffic offenses and/or traffic infractions (DUI*,careless driving, speeding, etc.)

 - *Felony DUI and other felony related traffic offenses must be disclosed